jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 ### 154 General regulations
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister in accordance with subsections (4) to (8), make regulations—
   (a) exempting any person, service, document, information, or product or class of persons, services, documents, information, or products from all or any of the provisions of this Act or the regulations, and prescribing the terms and conditions (if any) of the exemption:
-  (b) specifying the person that is the product provider in relation to a financial product other than a security, consumer credit contract, or contract of insurance:
+  (b) specifying the person that is the product provider in relation to a financial product other than an FMCA financial product, consumer credit contract, or contract of insurance:
   (c) specifying a product as a category 1 product:
   (d) specifying a product as a category 2 product:
   (e) defining investment-linked contract of insurance, land investment product, and cash or term portfolio investment entity: